 - i.
-Make its sub-grant awards consistent with the requirements of sections 198K(j) and (k) of the NCSA (42 U.S.C.
+Make its subgrant awards consistent with its approved detailed plan and the requirements of sections 198K(j) and (k) of the NCSA (42 U.S.C.
 12653k(j) and (k)), and the Terms and Conditions of this Cooperative Agreement; - ii.
-Complete its competitive sub-grant selection process and make its sub-grant awards within six-months of entering into its Cooperative Agreement; and - iii.
-Ensure that no less than 80% of the funds provided by the Corporation under its Cooperative Agreement are awarded to sub-grantees.
+Complete its competitive subgrant selection process and make its subgrant awards within six-months of entering into this Cooperative Agreement; and - iii.
+Ensure that no less than 80% of the funds provided by CNCS under its Cooperative Agreement are awarded to subgrantees.